Existential therapy: Martin Heidegger (1889–1976)

-Jean-Paul Sartre (1905–1980) and French Existentialists
+Jean-Paul Sartre (1905–1980) and French existentialism

 Jean-Paul Sartre (1905–1980) significantly shaped existential psychology by emphasizing human freedom, responsibility, and the construction of meaning in a world devoid of inherent purpose.
 His work on ‘radical freedom’ - the idea that humans are "condemned to be free" and must take full responsibility for their actions - is a fundamental aspect of existential therapy.
 Under this framework, anxiety is not seen as a sort of medical pathology, but a natural process that occurs when individuals are confronted with this burden of choice.

 In addition, the works of Albert Camus, Simone de Beauvoir, Maurice Merleau-Ponty, and Emmanuel Lévinas were also highly influential.
 Simone de Beauvoir expanded existentialism into feminist and relational territory, emphasizing that individuals must not only assert their own freedom but also recognize the freedom of others.
 Camus explored the experience of absurdity (the conflict between the human need for meaning and the indifferent universe) and argued for an ethic of personal responsibility and defiant authenticity.
 Merleau-Ponty brought phenomenology into dialogue with psychology by highlighting the embodied nature of consciousness, showing that perception, emotion, and experience are always rooted in the lived body and situated in a social and physical world.
 Finally, Lévinas added an important ethical dimension, saying that we become truly human through our responsibility to others, especially when we recognize their vulnerability and need for care.
 Additional figures who laid the work for existentialist psychology include: